 • Bulky throat tissue.
 Being overweight can cause adults to have bulky throat tissue.
 Furthermore, children with large tonsils and adenoids often snore.

 • Clogged nasal airways.
 Seasonal allergies or acute sinus infections can obstruct the nasal airway.
-Nose polyps and deformities of the nose such as a deviated septum (a structural change in the wall that separates one nostril from the other) can also cause block airways.
+Nose polyps and deformities of the nose, such as a deviated septum (a structural change in the wall that separates one nostril from the other) can also cause blocked airways.

 • Long soft palate and uvula.
 A long soft palate or uvula (the dangling tissue in the back of the mouth) can narrow the opening from the nose to the throat.
 When these structures vibrate and bump against one another, the airway becomes obstructed, causing snoring.